keu/docs/software_versioned_docs/version-0.16/houston-api.md

 - Add a user to a Workspace
 - Make a user a System Administrator

-Anything you can do via the Astronomer UI, you can do programmatically via Astronomer's Houston API.
+Anything you can do via the Software UI, you can do programmatically via Astronomer's Houston API.
 Read below for guidelines.

 ## Getting Started